-The homeschooler who doesn’t mind clutter is #blessed.
-I, for one, don’t have that particular #blessing.
+The homeschooler who doesn’t mind clutter is unusual.
+I, for one, don’t have that particular blessing.
 Clutter stresses me out and distracts me from the joys of homeschooling.
 It storms in the face of beauty, truth, and goodness.

 Do you experience this, too?
 You aren't alone!
-An article in Psychology Today about the mental cost of clutter explains,
+In her article in Psychology Today about the mental cost of clutter, Sherrie Bourge Carter (Psy.D.) explains,

-In other words, clutter can overwhelm the heart-and-soul of homeschooling.
+In other words, clutter can overwhelm the heart-and-soul of homeschool.

-As I seek to foster creativity, productivity, attention, and a love of learning in our homeschool, part of my work is to manage clutter.
+As I seek to foster a love of learning in our homeschool, part of my work is to manage clutter.
 It’s humble but meaningful work.
-Thankfully, with a few organizational habits on hand, you and I can keep clutter at bay and create the atmosphere we envision
+Thankfully, with a few organizational habits, you and I can keep clutter at bay and create the atmosphere we envision.

 1. Maximize Space

 I like to use top shelves for seasonal items like themed learning tools, blankets, decorations, beach towels, swimming supplies, boots.
-Bottom drawers are useful for items that a young child uses regularly like bath toys, socks, favorite books, toys, puzzles, and silverware.
+Bottom drawers are useful for items a young child uses regularly like bath toys, socks, favorite books, toys, and puzzles.

-Start noticing these underused storage spaces and strategize the items that you may store here.
-Bonus: by maximizing these storage spaces, you’ll free up storage space elsewhere to be used more strategically.
+When you notice these underused storage spaces, you can then decide which items you want to store here.
+Bonus: by maximizing these storage spaces, you’ll free up storage space elsewhere that you can use more strategically.

 Baskets

 We have two large baskets behind the couch: one for cozy blankets, the other for board books.
-When blankets and books are strewn around the living room, any of us can tidy the room by placing them in the appropriate basket.
+Any family member can tidy up the room by placing blankets and books in the appropriate basket.

-We keep two large, rugged baskets by the front door: one for beach towels in the summer and snow pants in the winter; the other for lawn blankets (we love to read under the maple tree) in fair weather and boots in cold weather.
+We keep two additional large baskets by the front door: one for beach towels in the summer and snow pants in the winter; the other for lawn blankets (for reading under the maple tree) in fair weather and boots in cold weather.

-Each person in the family has a basket by the door that holds stuff that he or she grabs on the way out of the door, like ballcaps, mittens, socks, sunglasses, wallets, purses, and brushes.
+Additionally, each person has a basket by the door that holds stuff that he or she grabs on the way out of the door, like ballcaps, mittens, socks, sunglasses, and wallets.

 Bins

-Sturdy, clear plastic storage bins with latches are worth the investment.
-In our home, these help with book and clothing storage as well as toy rotation.
+Clear plastic storage bins with latches are worth the investment.
+In our home, these sturdy items help with book and clothing storage as well as toy rotation.

 Speaking of toy rotation—I’m a fan!
 (More on that later.)
-Plan the size of bin that you will need for each type of toy that your child has (LEGO, Calico Critters, blocks, etc.) Label the bin clearly and store the bins in the basement, attic, or a closet.
-I love that the youngest child can easily clean up his toys if all he has to do is return the toys to the bin.
-Whenever possible, I purchase clear bins so that I can easily see what is inside.
+Plan the size of bin that you will need for each type of toy your child has (LEGO, Calico Critters, blocks, etc.) Label the bin clearly and store the bins in the basement, attic, or a closet.
+Even the youngest child can easily clean up his toys if all he has to do is return the toys to the bin.
+Whenever possible, I purchase clear bins so that we can easily see what is inside.

 Magazine Holders

-A helpful side-note: when I’m trying to teach my child to take out the appropriate magazine holder and put it away when he’s finished, I include those steps in his assignment book.
-It’s an easy check mark for him and the habit is built over time.
+A helpful side-note: when I want my child to take out the appropriate magazine holder and put it away when he’s finished, I include those steps in his assignment book.
+This gives him an easy check mark in his book, and he builds the habit over time.

 3. Rotate the Tools for Fun